-The name of the agency was changed again in 1999.
-That year the Welfare League of Baytown became known as the Baytown Resource & Assistance Center, a United Way of Baytown Agency, and is often referred to as BRAC.
+In 1999 the Welfare League became known as the Baytown Resource & Assistance Center, a United Way of Baytown Agency, and is often referred to as BRAC.
+This community service organization serves Baytown, Highlands, McNair and West Chambers County by providing a safety net for those who have short-term or emergency financial needs.
 BRAC works closely with other agencies in the area to provide coordinated services to clients.